-Proprietary Homogeneous Tin-117m Colloid is consistently manufactured to ~ 6 μm in size.
-This particle size is large enough to allow the tin-117m colloid to remain 99% within the joint, and yet is small enough to be readily engulfed by synovial macrophages, as seen in this autoradiogram showing colloid particles dispersed throughout the synovium of a joint (arrow head).
+Proprietary Homogeneous Tin-117m Colloid is consistently manufactured to a specific, reproducible size.
+This particle size is large enough to allow the tin-117m colloid to remain >99% within the joint, and yet is small enough to be readily engulfed by synovial macrophages, as seen in this autoradiogram showing colloid particles dispersed throughout the synovium of a joint (arrow head).

-Radiosynoviorthesis is the process whereby a radioisotope in colloidal form is injected into the joint space of an inflamed joint.
+Radiosynoviorthesis is the process whereby a radioisotope, typically in colloidal form, is injected into the joint space of an inflamed joint.
 Radiosynoviorthesis decreases the pain associated with the inflammatory condition.
-The procedure has been used in humans for decades to treat osteoarthritis, rheumatoid arthritis and other conditions outside of the United States with β particle-emitting radioisotopes.
+The procedure has been used in humans for decades to treat osteoarthritis, rheumatoid arthritis and other conditions, outside of the United States using β particle-emitting radioisotopes.
 Although these treatments are generally successful, the radioisotopes used can have negative consequences when their energy is deposited beyond the tissues of the joint space.
 This is not an unusual outcome for the colloids associated with these radioisotopes which may become distributed systemically causing additional irradiation outside of the tissue of interest.

-- Oncology–For the treatment of cancer indications, several therapeutic molecules and devices are being developed including a phase 2 clinical trial for bone metastases has been successfully completed using a systemically delivered tin-117m labelled molecule.
+- Oncology–For the treatment of cancer indications, several therapeutic molecules and devices are being developed including a Phase 2 clinical trial for bone metastases which has been successfully completed using a systemically delivered tin-117m-labelled molecule.
 Several tin-117m-labelled molecules for other oncologic indications are also in the pipeline.
 Additionally, tin-117m electroplated devices for cancer treatment and palliation are in development.

 - Rheumatoid arthritis–Mannosyl-dextran specifically targets the CD206 mannose receptor expressed on macrophages that are activated in many disease processes.
-By attaching tin-117m to mannosyl-dextran this allows the opportunity to precisely target the intended region for therapeutic treatment with coincidental imaging to confirm correct placement.
+By attaching tin-117m to mannosyl-dextran, this allows the opportunity to precisely target the intended region for therapeutic treatment with coincidental imaging to confirm correct accumulation of product.